Save Our Wild Horses

 • White Mountain is 7 miles east of Benton

-*Note: the BLM map to the right shows the Palm Canyon HMA but that herd has been zeroed out
+*Note: the BLM map to the top right shows the Palm Canyon HMA but that herd has been zeroed out

 Picture